-In the Wheel of the Year, time slowly ticks on towards the reawakening of the world.
-On March 20th, in the wee hours of the morning, the Spring Equinox will occur.
-Within the even number of daylight hours and nighttime hours this phenomenon brings is Ostara.
+In the Wheel of the Year, time slowly ticks on toward the world’s reawakening.
+On March 20th, the Spring Equinox will occur in the wee hours of the morning.
+Within the even number of daylight hours and nighttime hours, this phenomenon brings Ostara.

 History of Ostara

-The name of the holiday “Ostara” is derived from a Germanic Goddess called Ostara.
+The name of the holiday, “Ostara,” is derived from a Germanic Goddess called Ostara.
 Also known as Eostre, this spring goddess’ feast day always coincided with the Spring Equinox in the middle of March.
 Stories of Eostre have been found in Venerable Bede’s “Temporum Ratione” and the Grimm Brother’s tales.
-The true origin of her existence is debated Though most believe Eostre came from varied Germanic tribes, there are others convinced she must be a lesser Norse deity.
+The true origin of her existence is debated Though most believe Eostre came from varied Germanic tribes, others are convinced she must be a lesser Norse deity.
 Regardless, her place as a fertility and spring goddess guides the Wiccan Ostara holiday.
 Practitioners pray to the spring goddess for an easy transition into the warmer seasons.

 Most Ostara traditions are based around plants, flowers, and seeds.
 Traditional symbols for Ostara are hares, rabbits, ducklings, and eggs.
 Sounds familiar, right?
 Easter and Ostara seem to share similar time frames, aesthetics, and traditions.
 This is because Easter as a holiday is a Catholicized version of Ostara.
 The name “Easter” was derived from “Eostre” Many Christian holidays were actually born from Pagan celebrations– another example of this is the Christian Christmas which pulls many rituals from Yuletide.
 Though Ostara and Easter share traditions, they are celebrated for different reasons.